jazzband/django-dbbackup/docs/upgrade.rst

 Previously backup was made by copy the database file, now you have the choice between make a raw snaphot or make a real SQL dump.
 It can be useful.

+If you want to restore your old backups choose ``dbbackup.db.sqlite.SqliteCPConnector``.

 Media backup and restore
 ========================